-MUS 350- Piano Literature I (1)
+MUS 350- Keyboard Literature I (1)

 A broad study of repertory for the solo piano and its compositional forms from the Common Practice period, to include sonatas, variation form, preludes and fugues, the etudes, and character pieces.
 Composers such as Bach, Czerny, Hummel, Beethoven, Liszt, Tomaszek, Henselt, and others are discussed.
 Score study is central to this course.
+Equivalent literature for harpsichord players or organists.
 (Liberal Arts elective)